NewcastleRSE-Training/HPC_Training_Example_Jobs/c/README.md

 This directory contains several flavours of a prime number generator written in C.

+The conventional example in this directory works as follows:

+   * You give it a number range, e.g. 2 to 10000
+   * The function iterates over each integer in that range and determines if it is a prime number, if it is, then it increments a counter.
+   * Once the entire range has been iterated, the counter (of how many primes are found) is returned.

+For the parallel example we still define the search range, e.g 2 - 10000.
+The Slurm job defines the number of cores (and therefore the number of MPI processes) which are allocated.
+Then the logic is as follows:

+   * Each MPI process gets 1/CPU_COUNT of the search range for itself.
+In the case of 4 CPU cores being allocated, then each MPI process would need to search:

+   * (10000 - 2) / 4 = 2499 sequential numbers*

+   * Each MPI process finds primes within its own range independently and simultaneously since it is running on an dedicated CPU.

+   * Once all MPI processes have finished searching, they send their tally of found primes to the controll process, where it tallies them up.
+The tally should always match the same number found by the conventional sequential search.

+Since each MPI process is only searching a fraction of the overall search space, the runtime of the MPI example is substantially reduced versus the sequential implementation.

+*(***) Note: One of the MPI processes is always rounded up to the last search number, so we don't miss any by the integer rounding errors of splitting the search range.*

 Files:

    * [primes.c](primes.c) - Implementation of the prime number generator, takes a start number and an end number and searches for all primes found between.
 Returns the number of primes found.